jumpinjackie/forge-e33-mod/design/BLUE.md

  - Went with a Nevron variation of Flying Men
  - 30/09/2025: Gave it a Skulking Ghost sac trigger to emphasize its weakness to targeted attacks (shots)
  - 13/10/2025: Removed Devoid.
+ - 18/10/2025: Made the skulking ghost effect triggered by opponents

 ## Eternal Ice